slgrobotics/q-scout/Code/README.md

 I packed it in a zip file, creating a library (see current folder here).

 You can install this library in your *"libraries"* folder (usually found under *Sketchbook* folder), restart the IDE - and the following code should compile and run.
+Make sure MyQode is not connected through the same port (use "Disconnect").

 Select **"ESP32 Dev Module"** as your device, and an appropriate COM port.